OliVer3112/Portfolio/README.md

 Domain knowledge
-When assigned to the task of making a functional 2d CNN to detect sprints with our data, first there was some research needed as I had no previous knowledge about image recognition.
-2d CNN consists of ->explain whats it
+When assigned to the task of making a functional 2d CNN to detect sprints with our data, first there was some research needed as I had no previous knowledge about image recognition.(explain what point of the project where we) 2d CNN consists of ->explain whats it and what benefits has compared to 1d cnn

 Explain steps of 2d cnn based on documentation

-Explain what are tensors, pooling, layers etc
+Explain what are tensors
+Convolutional layers
+ReLU layers
+Pooling layers
+a Fully connected layer

 Data preprocessing->Detect rotations